tstana/xlcal-shutter-motor-control/README.md

 1. Apply power to the calibration setup, either from the wall-wart power supply or the bench-top power supply.
-   - **NOTE:** The EZHR17EN motor driver should be powered with between 12 V and 40 V!
-Ensure the power supply can provide at least 1 A of power, the motor alone needs about 600 mA!
+   - **Note:** The EZHR17EN motor driver should be powered with between 12 V and 40 V!
+Ensure the power supply can provide at least 2 A of power, the motor alone needs about 600 mA!
 2. Start the `CalibBeamCtrl` program, e.g., using the Desktop shortcut.
 3. Click the **COM Port** drop-down, select the port of the USB to Serial converter